 Executive power is vested in a Governor elected for a four-year term.
-In the event of the absence of the Governor from the State, or his or her inability to exercise the powers and duties of his or her office, the Lieutenant Governor, also elected for a four-year term, serves as the chief executive.
+In the event of the absence of the Governor from the State, or his or her inability to exercise the powers and duties of his or her office, the Lieutenant Governor, also elected for a four-year term as a ticket, serves as the chief executive.

 The Executive and Administrative Offices are limited to not more than 20 principal departments under the supervision of the Governor.
-The Executive functions have been grouped into 18 departments.
-The heads of the departments are appointed by the Governor, with the advice and consent of the Senate, and hold office for a term to expire with the term of the Governor.
+The Executive functions have been grouped into 19 departments.
+The heads of the departments with the exception of the Superintendent of Education and the President of the University of Hawai'i (UH) who are appointed by the Board of Education and the Board of Regents, respectively, are appointed by the Governor, with the advice and consent of the Senate, and hold office for a term to expire with the term of the Governor, except for the Chairpersons of the Board of Agriculture, the Hawaiian Homes Commission, and the Board of Land and Natural Resources.
+The terms of these Chairpersons expire on December 30th of the year the Governor's term ends.